facebook pixel Skip to Main Content

 ISU Public Safety Officers travel with an Automated External Defibrillator (AED) to all medical incidents.

-• A demonstration video is available, or hands-on training can be requested by contacting Public Safety at pubsafe@isu.edu.
+• Training is available through American Red Cross, or can be requested by contacting Public Safety at pubsafe@isu.edu.

 • Notify Public Safety immediately in the event of a medical emergency requiring the use of the AED.